vinayak-mehta/present/docs/codio.rst

 codio
 =====

 A codio is a pre-recorded playable code block which can be useful for live demos.
+During the presentation, and on the slide with a codio, you can press ``r`` to reset the codio so that it starts playing again from the first line.

 .. image:: _static/codio.gif